fmease/lushui/tasks.md

 * drastically improve error message for missing type annotations for declarations in the parser
 * finally check what early EOI do to the parser instead of line breaks and the like
 * figure out how to handle multiple errors better
+* indentation
+  * allow indentation by a multiple of 4 (e.g. 8), the parser should handle invalid stuff this solves issues where there are empty lines at the beginning of a module body
+    * update: maybe the lexer can handle it (e.g. not adding anymore indenation(dedent) in some special cases)
   * correctly parse any kind of indented expressions
     * there are still some bugs
   * parse more possible indentations (eg. after parameter groups)
 * replace as many signatures taking `Expression`s with `&Expression`s. this will reduce clones I think because most functions don't need ownership and if it does, we can just cheaply clone the Rc. this is useful for lifetime stuff e.g. `ModuleScope::constructors` should take an `&Expression` to